Examples: Block GRANT Changes on Production Objects

 rules:

-message: "Privilege grant detected on {affected_object}.
+message: "Privilege grant detected on {privilege.target.name.canonical}.
 All GRANT changes require approval in prod."

 triggers: